 Strategy 2: Another great way to find sources on the web is to think of a library, archives, or university that specializes in your topic, and pay them a "virtual visit" (check their web site for online collections).
-Researching the New York City draft riots during the Civil War?
-Go to the New York Public Library site and you'll find a great digital gallery with sources on your topic.

 Most archival sources are still "off-line".
 However, archivists are digitizing many of their collections and linking them from their web sites to improve access, creating treasure troves of primary materials all over the web just waiting for history students to discover!